School Trips to Picardy and the Somme

 Sandwiched between Paris and the Nord Pas-de-Calais region, Picardy stretches from the Channel coast just south of Boulogne towards the outskirts of Paris to the South and borders Belgium and Champagne region to the east.
 Being so close to the Channel Ports, this largely rural area is very popular for school trips to France.

 There is much to see and do in and around Picardy.
-Many schools will obviously find the Somme area unmissable for its association with the First World War and we have a special feature on this elsewhere on the website.
-So, on this page, we will deal with the many other facets of the area.
+Many schools will obviously find the Somme area unmissable for its association with the First World War and please take a look at a sample WW1 Battlefields School Trip.
+Aside from the battlefields, the area offers a great deal of other possibilities.

 Moving inland from the fishing villages, unspoilt beaches and cliffs of the Bay of Somme on the coast, the landscape becomes a mixture of fields, valleys and forests.
 It’s towns are notable for their Gothic architecture with six imposing cathedrals (Amiens, Beauvais, Laon, Senlis, Noyon and Soissons) and numerous churches and abbeys.